webik150/RPiPicoMicStand/README.md

-# RPiPicoMicStand
+# RaPiPiMiSt

-NOTE: This is VERY WIP, mostly in idea phase.

-I don't have a better name rn, subject to change (suggestions welcome).
+-# Raspberry Pi Pico Microphone Stand

 This project aims to create a motorized microphone stand using old NEMA-17 stepper motors from Prusa MK3, controllable through a LAN web server hosted on a RPi Pico W using MicroPython.
-The hardware part rn works on a breadboard, once I design some PCB it'll also be stored here.

-The software part (not implemented yet) operates in two modes:
+The software part operates in two modes:

-- **Pairing Mode**: When no Wi-Fi credentials are available at startup, the device creates a Wi-Fi Access Point (AP) and serves as a captive portal to allow users to configure the Wi-Fi settings.
+- **Pairing Mode**: When no Wi-Fi credentials are available at startup, or wi-fi connection is unsuccessful, the device creates a Wi-Fi Access Point (AP) and serves as a captive portal to allow users to configure the Wi-Fi settings.
+It is also possible to control the stand in this way in case you need to record in the field without any wifi for whatever reason.
 - **Work Mode**: Once Wi-Fi credentials are saved, the device connects to the saved network and serves a control website on the local network.

-## HW Features
+## Features
 - Movement on X and Y axes (Forward/Back and Left/Right)
 - Mic rotation on one axis
+- Optional 8SEG display for debugging, info, stuff.
 - Powered by 12V, idk how many A will be needed yet.
 - I'll try to make as much of the actual structure 3D printable

-## SW Features
-1. **Pairing Mode**:
-   - Automatically activates if no Wi-Fi credentials are saved or (hopefully) by holding the BOOTSEL button for 10s after bootup.
-   - Creates an AP with a preset SSID and password.
-   - Acts as a captive portal for users to select which Wi-Fi network to join.
-   - Scans for available networks and allows the user to select one and input the password.

-2. **Work Mode**:
-   - After successful Wi-Fi configuration, the device connects to the network.
-   - Serves a local web page with controls to interact with the microphone stand.
-   - Technically this should also allow you to calibrate the stand and such (or maybe it should autocalibrate at start, but I feel like that might be dangerous if you just plug it in randomly by a mistake or whatever), but I'll see if I manage to figure out how Prusa auto-home works for XY axes.

-Alternativelly, the pairing mode could also have the controls directly, which would allow you to use the stand even without functional wifi (ig somewhere outside or at a venue).
+- The software side is just a HTML page that sends commands through AJAX rn.

 ## Requirements

 - **Hardware**:
+  - PCB
+    - TODO: List of components
+  - \*RPi Pico 8SEG display
+  - Stand itself
-  - TODO
+    - No idea yet.

 - **Software**:
   - MicroPython installed on the Pico W
-  - Thonny IDE (or any other Python IDE capable of uploading MicroPython scripts to the Pico W)
   - MicroPython modules:
     - `network` for Wi-Fi functionality
     - `socket` for HTTP server implementation